|

 Firesign's mini-tour of 4 West Coast cities in April '99 was a mini success.
 Firezine

-"IN THE FIREZONE": <font FACE="Arial, Helvetica" "IN THE FIREZONE": Firezine recorded the last
+staffers were able to attend the Seattle "IN THE FIREZONE": <font FACE="Arial, Helvetica" "IN THE FIREZONE": Firezine recorded the last

 Seattle show on DAT and the guys are graciously allowing us to offer it on CD to help